-OCA tutor Pauline Rose have recently signed a contract with Liverpool University Press for my book entitled ‘Working Against the Grain: Women Sculptors in Britain c.1885-1950’.
-The book will be published in 2020
+OCA tutor Pauline Rose has recently signed a contract with Liverpool University Press for her book entitled ‘Working Against the Grain: Women Sculptors in Britain c.1885-1950’.
+The book will be published in 2020.

 Watch OCA tutor Beth Dawson below in our latest Creative Conversations video.